jeromeetienne/AR.js/aframe/README.md

 - [artoolkit5](https://github.com/artoolkit/artoolkit5/)
 - good collection of [marker patterns](https://github.com/artoolkit/artoolkit5/tree/master/doc/patterns)

-# Futures
+# Future
 - DONE port that into a threex. it is more general. nothing is aframe specific
 - webar-artoolkit: webvr api with artoolkit as positional tracking
   - demo with a simple scene at 0,0,0 and the camera handled as the phone
   - may be related to the threex thing